 What about those pee funnels?
 In my experience, they don’t work, meaning they spill, and it’s just another thing to clean.
 Just get a wide-mouthed plastic jar, and you won’t need a pee funnel.

 Again, there are toilets everywhere, and it’s very easy to find a bathroom after a night of dispersed camping.

 We don’t typically set up camp and stay somewhere for several days without moving.
 We are always en route to do something fun in the mornings, and generally, we pass a toilet along the way.

-I’ve only had a dig a hole a handful of times this summer, but know that’s always an option.
+I’ve only had a dig a hole a handful of times this summer, but in most cases o public land, that is usually an option.
 If you don’t know best practices when it comes to going #2 outside, check out this blog post where we talk about things like how deep the hole should be and why it’s so important to pack out your toilet paper so future campers don’t come across it.

 Learn how to poop in the woods

 Best campervan toilet options for vanlife

 If my methods don’t work for you, it’s completely understandable.
 So let’s talk about what your options are if you want to have a toilet in your van.